 Try it Yourself

 If you have repeated this experiment for yourself or have done any further research into this field, I would be very interested to hear about it.
-Please email Ron Quartel using email address: info at fast-agile dot com.
-Watch this space for further experimentation that we are currently conducting into the area of estimation and forecasting.
+Please email Ron Quartel using the email address: info at fast-agile dot com.
+Watch this space for further experimentation that we are currently conducting in the area of estimation and forecasting.

 Further Reading and References